trevisharp/pamella/README.md

 - OnRender it is no longer abstract, it is now virtual.
 - Sprite abstratction added for games.
 - Update version of Stately for version 1.3.
+- Solve bug of renderization of sub views of sub views.